Community Assistance, Referral, and Education Service

 Connecting community members to care with mobile behavioral health response

 Fire CARES is the opens in a new windowPoulsbo Fire Department‘s Mobile Integrated Health Response Unit.
 Launched January 2021 as a partnership between the Poulsbo Fire Department, the City of Poulsbo, and Olympic Peninsula Community Clinic, CARES responds to individuals struggling with behavioral health issues and helps them navigate the situation—whether they need medical attention, mental health care, substance use disorder services, or other kinds of care.

-Staffed by a firefighter/EMT trained in crisis intervention and a behavioral health professional, the CARES unit is a multidisciplinary team aiming to prevent crisis by being proactive in the field.
+Staffed by a firefighter/EMT trained in crisis intervention, a social worker, and a substance use disorder professional, the CARES unit is a multidisciplinary team aiming to prevent crisis by being proactive in the field.

 Connection and community

 The goal of the CARES program is to connect individuals to appropriate care and services and to reduce the impact of non-emergency calls on fire and police departments.

 Poulsbo Fire CARES accepts fire and police referrals across North Kitsap communities—including Poulsbo, Suquamish, and Bainbridge.
 The Team works closely with area schools and service providers to improve access to care.

 During this challenging time, many of our most vulnerable don’t know where to turn.
 Getting help can feel overwhelming.